VesleAnne/Youtube_video_search_tool/README.md

 pip install -r requirements.txt

+or

+conda install --yes --file requirements.txt

+(if conda doesn't work, install "pip" with conda install pip, than install on with pip)

 4️⃣  **Set Up API Keys**

-Create a .env file in the project root and add:
+Create a .env file in the project root (touch .env) and add:

 OPENAI_API_KEY="your-openai-key"
 or